jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 <h2>San Francisco</h2>
 <div id="san-francisco-map" style="height: 500px;"></div>

+Look, I'm not a government or international agency and I don't have information about which buildings are residential and which aren't.

+Instead I just made an assumption that residential buildings are smaller than commerical or industrial ones so any building with a footprint smaller than 10,000 square meters is "residential" for my purposes.

+It goes without saying, but I'll say it, that this is not what it would actually look like.
+It's a visualization, sanitized and normalized along the horror axis.
+But it helps me.
+I guess.

+Ceasefire now!

 <details style="margin-top: 1rem;">
-  <summary>How I made it</summary>
+  <summary>Learn more about I made the maps</summary>
   <div>
+    <p>I wrote a Makefile so that I could easily apply the process to three different cities but here's the methodology I used for each city.</p>
     <ol>
-      <li>I downloaded the building footprints from <a href="https://github.com/Microsoft/USBuildingFootprints">Microsoft</a>.</li>
+      <li>First, I downloaded the building footprints from <a href="https://github.com/Microsoft/USBuildingFootprints">Microsoft</a>.</li>
       <li>
-        Next, I used Mapshaper to clip the GeoJSON to a much smaller size for each city.
+        Next, I used <a href="https://mapshaper.org/"><code>mapshaper</code></a> to clip the GeoJSON to a much smaller size for each city.
 Sacramento for example:
         <pre><code class="language-sh">mapshaper-xl 15gb -i California.geojson -clip bbox=-121.573505,38.537022,-121.406479,38.622772 -o format=geojson sacramento-clipped.json</code></pre>
       </li>
       <li>